 How to volunteer

 To learn more about volunteering for our programs, or if you have questions about your volunteer assignments, email our volunteer coordinator or call 404-848-7955.

 - Our hospice volunteer coordinator carefully matches your interests, area of expertise or special skills with the needs of our patients.
 No hands-on care or previous experience is necessary, but we do require you to attend a training and orientation session, and complete a background check and TB screening.

 - Classes are held in the Multi-Purpose Room on the upper level of the Hospice Atlanta Center, 1244 Park Vista Drive NE, Atlanta, Georgia, 30319 (get directions).
 Please go to the second driveway to park and look for directional signs leading to the training room.
-If your small group would like to volunteer we may be able to arrange training to take place at your location.
+If your small group would like to volunteer, we may be able to arrange training to take place at your location.

 - To volunteer, complete the Volunteer Application Form and two copies of the Reference Form.